Social Work Overview

 Freshmen and sophomores intending to apply for admission to the social work program should declare pre-social work as their major.
 Students usually enter the social work program at the beginning of their junior year, in the fall semester, following completion of the application process and acceptance for admission to the program.

-Students must apply for admission to the social work major by the end of their sophomore year.
-They should contact the director of the social work program for information and application procedures for admission to the major.
+Students apply for admission to the social work major by the end of their sophomore year.
+Specific questions about the application process can be sent to email@example.com.

-Transfer students are encouraged to contact the social work program for application materials at the same time they are applying for admission to the College.
+Transfer students are encouraged to contact the social work program for application materials at the same time they are applying for admission to the University.